 A cash-flow approach is adopted to manage liquidity risk by ensuring that a net positive cash-flow position is maintained or otherwise sufficient cash can be generated from assets or funding sources to cover any funding shortfalls.
 The projections are forward-looking and covers liquidity risks stemming from on-balance sheet assets and liabilities and off-balance sheet positions.
 Cash-flow projections are made over daily time bands of up to 95 days ahead and wider time bands of up to 1 year ahead.
 Internal limits are set to control the size of the cumulative net mismatch positions for the shorter-term time bands.
-Cash-flow projections will also be performed for other significant currencies when its denominated liabilities accounted for more than 5% of the Bank's total liabilities.
+Cash-flow projections cover positions in HK dollar and in all currencies aggregated.
+Separate cash-flow projections will also be performed for other significant currencies when its denominated liabilities accounted for more than 5% of the Group's total liabilities.